RolandWarburton/ptv-go/README.md

 ptv-status-line stops --stop Ringwood 2

 # print a stops attributes as a string
-ptv-status-line stops --route "Belgrave" Ringwood
+ptv-status-line stops --route Belgrave Ringwood

 # print the directions for a route
 # you can get the route ID from `directions routes "ROUTE NAME"`